Hinduism in Assam: History

-The Vaishnavism which is a prominent sect of Hinduism in Assam don't believe in idol worship and perform "Naamkirtan", where the glory of formless Lord Vishnu is recited and chanted.
+The Vaishnavism which is a prominent sect of Hinduism in Assam do not believe in idol worship and perform "Naamkirtan", where the glory of formless Lord Vishnu is recited and chanted.
 There are two important cultural and religious institutions that influence the religious fabric of Assam: the "Satras", is a site of religious and cultural practice and the "Namghar", the house of prayers where religious people meet and pray together as a community.

 Festivals

 Bohag bihu

 The first day of Bohag bihu is called "Goru Bihu".
 Goru means cow.
 The first day is the bihu of cows and buffaloes.
 Goru bihu is related to the agricultural roots of Assam in rural areas.
 The day is dedicated to caring and upkeep of cattle (the wealth generator of farmers).
-Cows (sacred animal in hinduism) are bathed and smeared with turmeric and pulses near pond, and are worshiped as part of the festivities by Assamese hindu agriculturalists throughout Assam.
+Cows (sacred animal in Hinduism) are bathed and smeared with turmeric and pulses near pond, and are worshiped as part of the festivities by Assamese Hindu agriculturalists throughout Assam.

 Ambubachi Mela

-During Ambubachi Mela, hindu sages from all over India came to the temple for doing certain black magic which is know by the local name of "Tantra Mantra".
+During Ambubachi Mela, hindu sages from all over India assemble in the temple to get blessings of Maa Kamakhya and uplift their knowledge Tantra Sadhana, which is known by the local name of "Tantra Mantra".
 Kamakhya is centre of Tantric worship.